crearth/l-system/README.md

 ## Use
 Run the main.py file.
 It will ask you wich configuration file it should use and how many iterations you want.
 You can find some example configuration files in this repository.

+### Configuration file
+When you run the main.py file, the program will aks for a configuration file.
+The configuration file has to be a json file.
+There is an example.json file in this repository.
+These are the supported translations:
+	- angle: turn
+	- draw: draw a line
+	- forward: move forward without drawing a line
+	- nop: do nothing
+	- push: push the current drawing state on the stack
+	- pop: replace the current drawing state with the one on top of the stack
+	- color: change the color from this point to the given name

 ### History
 A history.txt file will be created when running the main.py for the first time.
 Every time you run the program, a new line will be added with the configuration information and timestamp.